codecraftkit/mongocc/README.md

-# mongoc
+# mongocc

-The `mongoc` package provides a simple and efficient way to manage multiple MongoDB connections in Go projects.
+The `mongocc` package provides a simple and efficient way to manage multiple MongoDB connections in Go projects.
 This module abstracts the configuration and connection setup, allowing developers to focus on directly interacting with collections and documents.

 #### Key Features:
 * Enables the instantiation of multiple independent MongoDB connections.